MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/faq.md

 We have heard requests for additional SDKs e.g. Perl and Ruby, although there is no plan to add support in the near term.

 ## Q. Which API version should I use?
 You should always use the latest version as soon as we announce support via the [blog](https://blogs.msdn.microsoft.com/bing_ads_api/) or [release notes](release-notes.md).
-As of May 2017 Version 11 is the highest supported version for Ad Insight, Bulk, Campaign Management API, Customer Billing, Customer Management, and Reporting API.

 ## Q. Should I use the Bulk or Campaign Management API?
 The [Bulk service](../bulk-service/bulk-service-reference.md) is recommended, especially if you need to add or update ads and keywords across multiple ad groups or campaigns in an account.
 Some features are not available in Bulk e.g. [AddUetTags](../campaign-management-service/adduettags.md), [GetBMCStoresByCustomerId](../campaign-management-service/getbmcstoresbycustomerid.md), [GetGeoLocationsFileUrl](../campaign-management-service/getgeolocationsfileurl.md), and [GetMediaByIds](../campaign-management-service/getmediabyids.md).
 For these features of course you must use the [Campaign Management service](../campaign-management-service/campaign-management-service-reference.md).